vidatechbd/glowique-cosmetics-template/README.md

 ```

 ### Editing Content
-All content files are located in `components/` and `pages/` directories.
+All content files are located in `components/` and pages in `app/` directories.
 Modify them as needed.

 ## Deployment
 For production: